 A year down the line, we called it quits, amicably.
 It was sad, but as is with all relationships, there needs to be a time when you call time of death, and mine had come.

 But why?
 How did I conclude that I needed to let go?
-What were the signs of a dying relationship?
+What are the signs a long-distance relationship isn’t working?

 In this article, I’ll discuss how to know when to call it quits in a long-distance relationship.

 The glue in a long-distance relationship isn’t quality time, its communication.